+- 8.1 The NSW and Australian Governments to address homelessness, the housing affordability crisis and access to public, social and affordable housing in metropolitan, regional and rural areas, including through: - a.
+Funding a significant increase in the supply of public and social housing to address to address current shortfalls and keep pace with population growth and demand (including following disasters) - b.
+Implementing the Housing First model across NSW, with proactive outreach, crisis support and homelessness prevention measures including addressing co-morbidities - c.
+Setting minimum targets of 5-10 per cent social and affordable housing across NSW and at least 25 per cent on government-owned land

+- d.
+Providing finance, government land and infrastructure for the supply of affordable housing to meet increased demand across NSW - e.
+New models for social and affordable housing including equity share and covenant housing - f.
+Taxation and other financial incentives that support the delivery of affordable housing. - 8.2 The NSW and Australian Governments to address the rental affordability crisis in NSW by: - a.
+Developing strategies to provide secure tenure rental housing - Removing barriers and incentivising owners to put existing housing into the long-term rental market - c.
+Enabling meanwhile use of NSW Government assets (land and building) for emergency, transitional and removable housing - d.
+Ensuring housing security for residents of caravan parks and manufactured home estates. - 8.3 The NSW Government to help councils facilitate social and affordable housing in their local areas by: - a.
+Working with local government and community housing providers to develop efficient and sustainable models to significantly increase the supply of affordable housing - b.
+Removing legislative and other barriers to the provision of affordable housing such as use of council land for social and affordable housing, new and innovative methods of construction and other forms of housing (such as tiny homes)

+\longrightarrow

+08 Housing & Homelessness

-- 8.1 The NSW and Australian Governments to address homelessness, the housing affordability crisis and access to public housing in metropolitan, regional and rural areas, including through: - providing funding for councils to deliver initiatives at the local level; and - implementing the Housing First model across NSW, with proactive outreach, crisis support and homelessness prevention measures including addressing co-morbidities. - 8.2 The NSW Government, through implementation of the NSW Housing Strategy, to establish a clear framework for review of housing supply targets which includes concurrence with councils in setting these targets. - 8.3 Minimum targets of 5-10 per cent social and affordable housing across NSW and 25 per cent for government-owned land, and a NSW Government commitment to clarifying roles and responsibilities and providing resources, policies and plans to meet these housing needs. - 8.4 Action by the NSW Government towards achieving affordable housing targets through: - improving processes for the timely approval of affordable housing contributions schemes developed by councils under State Environmental Planning Policy 70 Affordable Housing (Revised Schemes) (SEPP 70), and - developing strategies to support local councils in NSW in increasing affordable housing in their local government areas. - 8.5 The NSW Government working with councils and Aboriginal communities and organisations to set clear targets to reduce housing disadvantage impacting Aboriginal people in NSW. - 8.6 Improved housing accessibility and liveability through: - an agreed legislated definition of accessibility incorporating universal design principles, - mandated minimum accessibility standards at the Liveable Housing Australia (LHA) Design Guidelines Gold Level (Option 3) or an equivalent standard at this level or higher, - linking and alignment of state and federal housing, ageing and disability strategies. - 8.7 Policies and plans that enhance holistic sustainability outcomes in housing by requiring consideration of housing design (including site selection), construction and operation over its lifetime, minimising economic harm and considering economic and social sustainability. - 8.8 Housing growth that meets community expectations, by contributing to place-making and the safety and quality of the built form.
+- c.
+Improving processes for the timely approval of affordable housing contribution schemes developed by councils under the Housing State Environment Planning Policy (Housing SEPP) - d.
+Developing strategies and legislative tools to enable councils to manage the impacts of short-term rental platforms on the availability of long-term rental housing - e.
+Providing funding and assistance for councils to develop and implement housing strategies and to deliver initiatives at the local level. - 8.4 The NSW Government working with councils and Aboriginal communities and organisations to set clear targets to reduce housing disadvantage impacting Aboriginal people in NSW. - 8.5 Improved housing accessibility and liveability through: - a.
+An agreed legislated definition of accessibility incorporating universal design principles - Mandated minimum accessibility standards at the Liveable Housing Australia (LHA) Design - c.
+Guidelines Gold Level (Option 3) or an equivalent standard at this level or higher - d.
+Linking and alignment of state and federal housing, ageing and disability strategies.

+- 8.6 Policies and plans that enhance holistic sustainability outcomes in housing by requiring consideration of housing design (including site selection), construction and operation over its lifetime, minimising economic harm and considering economic and social sustainability. - 8.7 The NSW Government, through implementation of the NSW Housing Strategy, to establish a clear framework for review of housing supply targets which includes concurrence with councils in setting these targets. - 8.8 Housing growth that meets community expectations, by contributing to place-making and the safety and quality of the built form. - 8.9 The State Government to work with regional and rural councils to find solutions that address the unique housing pressures associated with major infrastructure and state significant developments, renewable energy zones and seasonal demands for short-term and tourist accommodation in regional NSW.

-9. Building Regulation and Certification
+09 Building Regulation & Certification